Aburrá Valley: The development of Medellín

 In 1674 Medellín became the provincial capital of Antioquia.
 The new provincial capital would become during the next years the hub of development in the valley.
-The new city was located until the 19th century in what was known as El Sitio de Aná (nowadays the La Candelaria, Medellín|Berrio Square along the Santa Elena Creek and the Medellín River.
+The new city was located until the 19th century in what was known as El Sitio de Aná (nowadays the La Candelaria, Medellín|Berrio Square along the Santa Elena Creek and the Medellín River).
 Places like El Poblado, Barrio La América, Barrio Robledo, Barrio Manrique, were just rural townships.
 Other towns like Envigado and Bello were very small villages.

 During the first part of the 20th century Medellín would start its industrial revolution attracting a great number of farmers from different regions of Antioquia.
 The small provincial capital became an overpopulated city by the 1960s with more than 1 million inhabitants.
 This had a direct effect over the other villages in the Aburrá Valley: many of them were integrated in the growing city like Robledo, La América, La Floresta, El Poblado, Manrique and others became themselves cities to be a part of The Metropolitan Area of the Aburrá Valley by the 1970s.

-The Aburraen cities
+The Aburran cities

 The Aburrá Valley has ten cities within its mountains: